firmai/firmai/TEMPLATE.md

   <tr>
   <td width="90%">

-DataGene[code][paper], the first Python package to assess how similar datasets are to one another (applied to stock market data) </br>
+DataGene[code][paper], the first Python package to assess how similar datasets are to one another  </br>
-DataGene[code][paper], the first Python package to assess how similar datasets are to one another (applied to stock market data)
+DataGene[code][paper], the first Python package to assess how similar datasets are to one another

   </td>
   <td width="10%">